 This rolling of the foot is from misalignment due to lack of proper fitting support or pronation (natural tilt of your foot that rolls inward or outward).
 When this space is diminished, bones begin to rub and grind on each other.

-If an insole designed to fix your alignment is not worn, arthritis can potentially develop.
+Without a proper insole designed to fix your alignment, arthritis can potentially develop.